edgedb/edgedb-js/packages/auth-express/readme.md

 ### Custom UI: Email and password `createEmailPasswordRouter`

+- `routerPath: string`, required, This is the path relative to the `baseUrl` given that was configured when creating the `ExpressAuth` object that this router will be attached to.
+This is used to build the URL to the email verification path configured by the router factory.
 - `signIn: (express.RouteHandler | express.ErrorHandler)[]`, required, Attached middleware executes when sign-in attempt succeeds.
 Typically you will redirect the user to your application here.
 - `signUp: (express.RouteHandler | express.ErrorHandler)[]`, required, Attached middleware executes when sign-up attempt succeeds.
 Typically you will redirect the user to your application here.
 - `verify: (express.RouteHandler | express.ErrorHandler)[]`, Attached middleware executes after the user verifies their email successfully.
 Typically you will redirect the user to your application here.